vonovak/react-native-theme-control/docs/install.md

 iOS 13 or newer is required for theming logic.
 However, the package builds with iOS 10 and newer.

+Version 4 supports RN 0.72.

-Version 3 supports RN >= 0.71 and Expo 48.
+Version 3 supports RN 0.71 and Expo 48.

 Version 2 supports RN 0.70 and Expo 47.